 In examples, "C:" represents lines sent by a protocol client and "S:" represents lines returned by a protocol server.
-Indentation and white space in examples are provided only to illustrate element relationships and are not a REQUIRED feature of this protocol.
+Indentation and white space in examples are provided only to illustrate element relationships and are not REQUIRED features of this protocol.
+A protocol client that is authorized to manage an existing object is described as a "sponsoring" client throughout this document.